skytin1004/edgeai-for-beginners/README.md

 1. Start with **Module01** to build fundamental understanding of EdgeAI
 2. Proceed to **Module02** to deeply understand various SLM model families
 3. Learn **Module03** to master practical deployment skills
+4. Continue with **Module04** for advanced model optimization and format conversion
+5. Complete **Module05** to master SLMOps for production-ready implementations

 Each module is designed to be independently complete, but sequential learning will provide the best results.